nexusdev/dapple-chain/README.md

-# Dapple Chain
+# Dapple Chain - WIP

-# TODO
-a lot, this is a WIP draft to just dump my ideas in a central place, will continue today and during the next days!!!
+This is an ongoing WIP project.

 ### Requirements
 We need to have a way to navigate through the chain-state to allow the user to: